mneri/csv/IMPLEMENTATION.md

 can easily eclipse the actual execution time.
 The JIT compiler is capable of inlining short methods (removing the cost of the call completely), and it is more likely to do so when its bytecode is small.

-`mneri/csv` structures hot methods to keep the common case short, pushing uncommon code paths and error handling into a separate, cold method that is only reached when needed.
+`mneri/csv` structures hot methods to keep the common case short and inlineable, pushing uncommon code paths and error handling into a separate, cold method that is only reached when needed.
 An example of this can be found in `CsvReader`.
-Clients are expected to use this class following the idiomatic pattern `hasNext()`-`next()`.
+Clients are expected to use this class following the idiomatic `hasNext()`-`next()` pattern.

 ```java
 try (CsvReader<Contact> reader = CsvReader.open(new File("contacts.csv"), StandardCharsets.UTF_8, new ContactDeserializer())) {